willcipriano/FreeSMS/README.md

 Known Issues:
 Some gateways will send messages to clients that are not on their network, this software is best used when reciving a few copies of the same message is preferable to none.

-Non-US gateways are currently not included.
+Non-US gateways are currently not included but can be added to the gateways.list file in the data directory.

 Dependancies: